 8. Mental Exercises: Brain stimulation – from books, newspapers or online brain-training exercises – measurably strengthens the brain.

 9. Sleep.
 It’s essential for preserving memories.
-The first half of the night is important for slow-wave sleep, when your brain integrates facts and words learned during the day.
-The second half of the night emphasizes REM sleep, when emotions and physical skills are integrated.
+The first half of the night is important for slow-wave sleep when your brain integrates facts and words learned during the day.
+The second half of the night emphasizes REM sleep when emotions and physical skills are integrated.
 My advice is to go to sleep by 10:00 every night, and aim for eight hours of sleep – or as much as you can get.
-If you are someone who suffers from insomnia or do not have a proper sleep pattern, this can take its tole on your body.
+It may also be best to search for the Current best mattress 2020 companies to help you find one that supports your sleeping and gives you a peaceful and restful night.
+If you are someone who suffers from insomnia or do not have a proper sleep pattern, this can take its toll on your body.
 But with the help of potential solutions like searching something like Online Dispensary Canada to consider the use of medical marijuana or even switching off your devices before bed could make a change in your life and allow you to have a good night’s sleep.